SuleimanovShakir/SuleimanovShakir.github.io/_pages/about.md

   * Study of TILs biology in tumor microenvironment context using sungle-cell transcriptomics under supervision of [Dmitry Chudakov](https://scholar.google.ru/citations?user=eJPnGEEAAAAJ&hl=en) (Skoltech).
   * Automatization of quality control steps for immune repertoire sequencing data using Python/R under supervision of Mikhail Myshkin (MiLaboratories).

 Last year I studied at the Bioinformatics Institute and currently I continue our work with Maxim Kholmatov (EMBL) on the problem of identification of empty droplets in combinatorially indexed single-cell RNA-seq data.
+Now I work in Bioinformatics Institute as teaching assistant in Statistics and R course.

 Besides science, I love trekking, mountaineering and snowboarding.
 In my free time, I love playing the guitar!